-John's last three albums, including a 2010 collaboration with his beloved idol Leon Russell (who died in 2016), The Union, have been produced by T Bone Burnett.
-That triplet of albums (including 2013's The Diving Board and 2016's Wonderful Crazy Night, the latter which required a label leap to Island) point to John's determination to always challenge himself with new music and projects instead of relaxing—as he easily could—into the luxurious comfort of his enormous catalog of songs on tour.
-But John isn't a complacent man and is disinterested in repeating his greatest hits on tour.
+Three of John's most recent albums albums, including a 2010 collaboration with his beloved idol Leon Russell (who died in 2016), The Union, have been produced by T Bone Burnett.
+That triplet of albums (including 2013's The Diving Board and 2016's Wonderful Crazy Night, the latter which required a label leap to Island) point to John's determination to always challenge himself with new music and projects instead of relaxing—as he easily could—into only relying on his enormous catalog of songs.
 In the winter of 2016 he even chastised the Rolling Stones for their artistic passivity, urging them to do a blues album—something which the Stones curiously recorded and released by that December.
-(Did they read John's tough love advice?)
+(Did they heed Elton's tough love advice?)

 John's youthful optimism is also reflected in his attention to new music and eager championing of younger artists like Ed Sheeran, Bruno Mars, Parekh & Singh, Bob Moses, Lady Gaga, White Denim, Young Thug and scores more, often via his radio show, "Elton John's Rocket Hour" on Apple Music's Beats 1.
-He's currently composing another Broadway show too, his first since The Lion King and Aida, writing a musical adaptation of the book and film The Devil Wears Prada, collaborating with lyricist and bookwriter Paul Rudnick.
+He's allegedly working on a Broadway show too, his first since The Lion King and Aida, writing a musical adaptation of the book and film The Devil Wears Prada, collaborating with lyricist and bookwriter Paul Rudnick.